Because Pores in These Areas Produce More Skin Oil

-Sebaceous glands exist on all areas of the body except the palms of the hands and soles of the feet, and are found in highest concentrations on the face, forehead, and on the scalp.
+Sebaceous glands exist on all areas of the body except the palms of the hands and soles of the feet, and are found in the highest concentrations on the face, forehead, and on the scalp.
 The area with the highest concentration is the T-zone, which includes the forehead, the bridge of the nose, and the fold between the nose and the lips.
-The T-zone has many as 400 to 900 glands per square centimeter.1-3
+The T-zone has as many as 400 to 900 glands per square centimeter.1,4,5

 Sebaceous glands are also numerous on the back of the neck, upper back, chest, and shoulders, which are areas where body acne commonly forms.

 In addition to enlarged sebaceous glands in acne-prone areas of the skin, it is possible that the composition of sebum produced by acne-affected skin is different from that which is produced by non-acne-affected skin.
-One study found that skin with acne produces sebum containing a larger amount of certain fats and oils compared to skin without acne.5
+One study found that skin with acne produces sebum containing a larger amount of certain fats and oils compared to skin without acne.7

 Expand to read details of study